 How Athyna Makes Remote, Work

 Remote work, once the stuff of sci-fi novels, has blossomed into the full-fledged global movement of 'Remotopia laboralis' (/rɪˈmoʊt.oʊ.piə ləˈbɔːr.ə.lɪs/).
-The post-COVID phenomena has turned kitchen tables into command centres and pyjamas into the new power suits.
+The post-COVID phenomena have turned kitchen tables into command centres and pyjamas into the new power suits.

 Vibes.